sean-nicholas/feathers-rules/README.md

 You should not run the users query in your `find` or `get` rule and check if the user has access to the returned documents.
 This can lead to side channel attacks like measuring the time how long the request took and figuring out if and approx. how many documents the rule has checked.
-Always check the query directly: Is the userId in the query, etc.?
+Always check the query directly: Does the query contain the userId, etc.?

 ## Advanced configuration